meancode/mt-plugin-anythingslider/README.md

 * AnythingSliderSettings - Required as this plugin controls all the options of the AnythingSlider jQuery script.

-* AnythingSlider *or* AnythingSliderPages - Install one or the other, **not both**.
-If your carousel needs to link to Pages and not Entries, install AnythingSliderPages.
+* AnythingSlider - Required as this plugin allows you to change panel options for images and entries.

 # Movable Type Plugin Overview

-This plugin, based on v1.2 of AnythingSlider, allows for blog-level changes to the AnythingSlider options by going to Tools -> Plugins.
+This plugin, based on v1.3.5 of AnythingSlider, allows for blog-level changes to the AnythingSlider options by going to Tools -> Plugins.
 Beyond the options mentioned above, this allows you to show/hide a couple elements the original did not, from within Movable Type.
 Putting these options into a Movable Type interface allows you to quickly make modifications, rebuild your templates, and see your results without tinkering with JavaScript for CSS code.

 ## General Use

 While a great deal of flexibility has been revealed in the plugin Settings, you will likely need to tweak the CSS to fit your desired layout.
 If you plan to use this in your Movable Type site, light editing of the AnythingSlider CSS will be required.

 This project was started so it is easy to use the same code base (AnythingSlider) on multiple Movable Type sites, and multiple blogs within the same install.
 I encourage you to use this Movable Type plugin in the same manor.
 It is intentionally built using [Config Assistant](http://github.com/endevver/mt-plugin-configassistant) for both rapid development and modification for others to deploy in their projects.
-For example, you can easily change the defaults in the `config.yaml` file before you upload the plugin.
+For example, you can easily change the defaults in the `config.yaml` file before you upload the plugin making it usable with Pages instead of Entries, for example.

 ## Theme Designers